Mike Caruso (politician)

-Mike Caruso (born September 14, 1958) is a Republican member of the Florida Legislature representing the state's 89th House district, which includes part of Palm Beach County.
+Mike Caruso (born September 14, 1958) is an American politician and businessman serving as Clerk of the Circuit Court and Comptroller of Palm Beach County since 2025.
+A member of the Republican Party, he served in the Florida House of Representatives from 2018 to 2025.

 History

 A native of Washington, D.C., Caruso moved to Florida in 1986.

 Florida House of Representatives

-Caruso defeated Matt Spritz in the August 28, 2018 Republican primary, winning 56.2% of the vote.
+Caruso defeated Matt Spritz in the August 28, 2018, Republican primary, winning 56.2% of the vote.

-In the November 6, 2018 general election, Caruso was narrowly elected with 50.02% of the vote, defeating Democrat Jim Bonfiglio.
+In the November 6, 2018, general election, Caruso was narrowly elected with 50.02% of the vote, defeating Democrat Jim Bonfiglio.
 Caruso's margin of victory — just 32 votes — triggered both a machine and manual recount under Florida law.

+On August 18, 2025, Governor Ron DeSantis appointed Caruso as clerk of the circuit court and comptroller of Palm Beach County.